This document describes which environments are supported by Skeema.

 UPDATE, DELETE, REPLACE, LOAD DATA INFILE, etc

-Although the Premium edition does support INSERT statements as a special-case for expressing seed data, it does not process any other type of imperative DML.
+Although the Premium edition does support INSERT statements as a special-case for expressing seed data, it does not directly process any other type of imperative DML.
+See our blog post on managing data migrations and other imperative changes to learn about ways to track and execute these operations.

 MariaDB system-versioned tables / bitemporal tables